 The so-called largest pole in the tent of eBay’s strategy for collectibles is the upcoming launch of eBay Vault, a 31,000 square foot physical storage facility and accompanying, self-contained digital marketplace.
 The Vault will initially start as a secure storage solution for high-value trading card and collectible inventory, with eventual plans to expand into luxury goods and other physical investment assets.

 The highly secure facility will allow users to physically store their items in the Vault, providing peace of mind and convenience. eBay expects the Vault will hold up to $3 billion in assets, a number that would make the facility one of the largest stores of non-governmental assets in the entire world.
 The Vault doesn’t just provide peace of mind and world-class security for valuables, but also enables them to be instantly bought and sold with immediate ownership transfer and no need for re-authentication, re-packaging, or shipping.
 Items kept in the storage facility will be automatically featured, pending owner approval, on the Vault's digital marketplace platform.

-The potential of this innovative kind of high-value asset marketplace is significant for both buyers and sellers.
-With the eBay Vault, sellers will have the ability to sell partial or fractional ownership of their collectibles, enabling buyers to own a piece of collectible and even sell that fractional ownership to another buyer on eBay.
+The potential of this innovative, high-value asset marketplace is significant for both buyers and sellers.
+Within the eBay Vault, sellers will have the ability to sell partial or fractional ownership of their collectibles, enabling buyers to own a piece of collectible and even sell that fractional ownership to another buyer on eBay.
 The most likely path for this style of fractional ownership will be through object-tethered NFTs on the eBay digital marketplace.
 This unlocks a new way to engage with items, such as instantly buying and selling cards and sports memorabilia as a player lands a play in the final minutes of a tight game, as well as opening up the possibility for liveselling and other next-generation forms of commerce.

 This article originally appeared in the PSFK iQ report, Fractional Ownership.